JustinMBerry/Portfolio/PowerShell_Skils.md

 ## Projects

 ### Time-Sync Script:
-- Wrote a PowerShell script to sync a computers Date/Time to a google time server.
+- Wrote a PowerShell script to sync a computers Date/Time to Google's time server.

 ### AD Group Removal
 - Wrote a script to remove all users from a specific AD Group.